rcsima7/tech-am-bootcamp/01-intro-commandline/01-lab-commandline/README.md

     * create a folder in the actor folder named after the actor's breakthrough movie
     * create a text file named after the actor's character in the breakthrough movie in the top level "movies" directory
     * move the text file to the breakthrough movie's folder
-    * open the file in Sublime/Atom and edit that text file with a description of the character's role in the movie
+    * open the file in VS Code and edit that text file with a description of the character's role in the movie

 * Organize your favorite music